Tree Pollen

 Description

-Trees are vital components of ecosystems worldwide, providing oxygen, improving air quality, supporting wildlife, and offering numerous environmental benefits.
-However, many tree species release significant amounts of pollen during their reproductive cycles, which can be a major allergen for susceptible individuals.
+Trees produce oxygen, clean the air, support wildlife, and provide shade — but many species also release significant amounts of pollen during their reproductive cycles, making them a major allergen source.
 Common allergenic trees include birch, oak, alder, hazel, ash, cedar, cypress, maple, and pine.
 Tree pollen allergies typically cause symptoms in spring, though some species pollinate in winter or fall.

 Tree illustration